fcp999/fakepanorama/README.md

 # fakepanorama
-oci server fake panorama to enable block option to appear for iocs - it doesn't do anything else. listens on 8081 unless you change it you may have to enable the port in the firewall
+oci server fake panorama to enable block option to appear for iocs - it doesn't do anything else.\n listens on 8081 unless you change it you may have to enable the port in the firewall